cloudwithritesh/terraform-azure-policy-demo/README.md

 This will create a new *Pull-Request* --> *github-actions.yaml* file will trigger the workflow --> In your GitHub Repository got to **Actions** Tab and check the *terraform* job.

-Once, the *terraform* job is successfull --> Merge the PR to Main Branch --> In your GitHub Repository got to **Actions** Tab and check the *terraform* job.
+Once, the *terraform* job is successful --> Merge the PR to Main Branch --> In your GitHub Repository got to **Actions** Tab and check the *terraform* job.
 Once the job is successful you will see that the new Policy is applied.

-## Testing the Policy

 ### Verify Policy Implementation